openKolibri/klais-16/readme.md

 | Min Temp     |   -20 | C    |           |

 ## Manufacturing
 Designing for maufacturing was a large portion of this project.
-This was done through many approaches and on a number of fronts.
+This was done through many approaches on a number of fronts.

 ### BOM
 The BOM was selected with parts that are common to the Chinese high-volume manufacturing market, have strong supply chains, as well as many alternatives in case a supplier stops manufacture.
 The number of unique parts was kept to a minimum and the maximum ammount of features can be implemented with "free" options, like SMD pads.
 The table of BOM is shown below.